-My Apple Pancakes with Cinnamon Maple Syrup can be made dairy-free and create the perfect crust around the edges with a caramelized sweet apple on the bottom.
-Yes, please!
+These Apple Pancakes with Cinnamon Maple Syrup can be made dairy-free.
+They have the perfect crust around the edges with a caramelized sweet apple on the bottom.

-Pancakes, they’re fluffy, uniformly sacked one-by-one in an upward tower, and they can be made on the fly!
+Pancakes, they’re fluffy, uniformly stacked one by one in an upward tower, and they can be made on the fly!
 A home on the weekend wouldn’t be complete without them.
 It’s the perfect fast breakfast just like my sweet potato cookies.

 Ingredients you will need to make Apple Pancakes: